soradotwav/quality-quilt-1.19/README.md

 For macOS and Linux [you need Java](https://adoptium.net) to run the Quint installer.

 **WARNING** If this method is used, your configs and previously installed mods will be overwritten.
-Only use on a fresh install.
+Only use on a fresh install to prevent data loss.

 1. Download and install the [Quilt Loader](https://quiltmc.org/en/install/client/) version 0.17.11 for Minecraft 1.19.2 using the installer